homeserverhq/hshq/README.md

  ***Q: My ISP does not allow port forwarding nor a static IP, can I still host from home?***

- **A:** Yes, you can host from anywhere, regardless of your circumstances.
+ **A:** Yes, without question you can host from anywhere, regardless of your circumstances.
 This is probabaly our largest contribution to the community.
 You will have to rent a VPS as a RelayServer, which is pretty cheap - between $5-$10 per month.
 But it will perform the function as the front-end to your entire infrastructure.
 If you watch the [Architecture video](https://videos.homeserverhq.com/w/hfkskbtNyh6gpTiGVxgS7c), you'll get a better idea of what role the RelayServer fulfills.

   ***Q: Can this run in a virtual machine (VM)?***